NEW JERSEY DIVORCE LAWYER

 Divorce can be an emotionally and financially draining process for the individuals involved.
 Dealing with these issues is often challenging, but you do not have to face them alone.
-Brian D. Iton is a capable Hackensack divorce attorney who is dedicated to assisting individuals in Bergen County and the surrounding areas, including Passaic, Hudson, and Essex Counties.
+Brian D. Iton is a capable divorce attorney in the Hackensack area who is dedicated to assisting individuals in Bergen County and the surrounding areas, including Passaic, Hudson, and Essex Counties.
 For more than 20 years, he has helped clients turn what can be protracted and contested cases into uncontested cases in an efficient and cost-effective manner.
 An uncontested divorce process affords individuals the freedom to fashion their own agreement rather than depending on a judge’s decision.
 But if a contested matter becomes necessary, we can aggressively fight for you in the courtroom as well.
-Beyond the divorce process itself, our firm offers knowledgeable advice in related areas such as child custody, child support, alimony, equitable distribution, and legal separation.Issues to Consider When Dissolving a Marriage
+Beyond the divorce process itself, Hackensack divorce lawyer Brian D. Iton offers knowledgeable advice in related areas such as child custody, child support, alimony, equitable distribution, and legal separation.Issues to Consider When Dissolving a Marriage

 Each state has different requirements in terms of how to complete a divorce, which technically refers to the legal ending of a marriage.
 Under New Jersey law, a court will grant a married couple a divorce on the grounds of irreconcilable differences, meaning they are dealing with issues that cannot be sorted out and the marriage has essentially broken down.
 Other grounds for dissolving a marriage include if the couple has lived apart for 18 months.
 In some, less common situations, a divorce can be granted because one spouse is at fault for engaging in adultery, domestic abuse, abandonment, imprisonment for more than 18 months, or substance abuse.